Summer Internship Program in Biomedical Research (SIP)

 Candidates may also specify the scientific methodologies or disease/organ systems that interest them.

 Selection: The NIH Summer Internship Program is highly competitive.
 In 2013, more than 6300 completed applications were submitted, and about 1000 interns were selected.
 Applications are reviewed on a rolling basis from November through April by scientists in the Institutes and Centers of the NIH.
 Individual scientists select their own summer interns and provide their funding; there is no centralized selection process.
 For suggestions on how to increase your chances of being offered a position, please read the SIP Frequently Asked Questions.
+You can find a YouTube video entitled Finding an NIH Mentor, which demonstrates how to use NIH investigator databases, on the OITE YouTube page.

 Candidates will be informed of their selection by the hiring Institute, generally by May 1.
 Successful candidates will be required to submit the following documentation to their Institute or Center prior to beginning their training: